 This page may contain affiliate links, please see my full disclosure for policy details.
 I earn commissions if you shop through the links on this page

-If you are wanting to make a dessert for your special someone, this tart is perfect for Valentine's Day, because who doesn't love chocolate and little candy hearts?
+If you want to make a dessert for your special someone, this tart is perfect for Valentine’s Day, because who doesn’t love chocolate and little candy hearts?
 Everyone will think you bought this tart from a pastry shop, but this beauty is easy enough to make at home.

 Before we get started I want you to know, this recipe is not hard to make.
 With a simple shortcrust dough and the four-ingredient rich chocolate ganache, this dessert comes together with little effort.
 The biggest requirement for this tart is giving the dough and ganache time to chill.